chainer/chainer/docs/source/examples/seq2seq.rst

 2. Implementation of Seq2seq Model
 ===================================

-**There is an example for neural machine translation by seq2seq model in the official repository, so we will explain how to implement a seq2seq model in Chainer based on that:**
+**The official Chainer repository includes a neural machine translation example using the seq2seq model.
+We will now provide an overview of the example and explain its implementation in detail.**
 `chainer/examples/seq2seq <https://github.com/chainer/chainer/tree/master/examples/seq2seq>`_

 2.1 Model Overview